qmlbook/qt6book/docs/ch12-networking/serve-qml.md

 ./src/SimpleExample.qml
 ./src/remote/qmldir
 ./src/remote/Button.qml
-./src/remote/Remote.qml
+./src/remote/RemoteComponent.qml
 ```

 Our `SimpleExample.qml` is the same as our previous `main.qml` example:

 <<< @/docs/ch12-networking/src/serve-qml-networked-components/SimpleExample.qml#global

-In the `remote` directory, we will update the `Remote.qml` file so that it uses a custom `Button` component:
+In the `remote` directory, we will update the `RemoteComponent.qml` file so that it uses a custom `Button` component:

-<<< @/docs/ch12-networking/src/serve-qml-networked-components/remote/Remote.qml#global
+<<< @/docs/ch12-networking/src/serve-qml-networked-components/remote/RemoteComponent.qml#global

 As our components are hosted remotely, the QML engine needs to know what other components are available remotely.
 To do so, we define the content of our remote directory within a `qmldir` file: